tribela/resume/resume.md

 ### Profile {#profile}

-I use linux since 2006, and I like web development, Python, etc.
+I use linux since 2006, And I like web development, Python, etc.

 ------